Eni presents the first volume of the World Oil, Gas and Renewables Review, the annual statistics report that this year has reached the18th edition.

-The present volume, World Oil Review, is devoted to oil reserves, supply, demand, trade and prices with a special focus dedicated to crude oil quality and to the refining industry.
-The second volume, World Gas and Renewables Review, is focused on natural gas and renewables sources (solar, wind and biofuels).
+The first volume of the report, the World Oil Review, is devoted to oil reserves, supply, demand, trade and prices with a special focus on crude oil quality and on refining industry.
+The second volume, the World Gas and Renewables Review, is focused on natural gas and renewables sources (solar, wind and biofuels).

 Inserisci l’indirizzo email con il quale ti sei registrato all'area riservata.
 Riceverai all'indirizzo indicato la nuova password, che ti consigliamo di aggiornare dopo il primo accesso.

 La nuova password è stata inviata alla mail indicata.